-Dr. Huang Youmin (黃友民) ("Dr. Huang"), aged 64, was appointed as an executive Director on 30 January 2012 and reelected on 8 July 2013.
-He was also appointed as a director of a number of subsidiaries within the Group.
+Dr. Huang Youmin (黃友民) ("Dr. Huang"), aged 65, was appointed as an executive Director on 30 January 2012 and reelected on 8 July 2013.
 Prior to joining the Company, Dr. Huang was the principal investor and managing partner of a joint venture with the Ministry of Electronics Industry in the PRC.
 He spearheaded the research and development of automatic fare collection systems with embedded security features uniquely designed for the PRC's various public transport systems.
 Dr. Huang previously held various senior managerial positions in window companies of the Guangzhou City Municipal Government that invested and operated large scale infrastructure projects in telecommunications, highways and airports.
 Before that, he taught chemistry at his alma mater.
 Dr. Huang graduated from Jinan University with a Bachelor's degree in organic chemistry.
 He went to study at the University of California, Los Angeles before earning his Philosophy of Doctorate degree in physical organic chemistry at The University of Hong Kong.
 Save as disclosed above, Dr. Huang does not hold any positions in the Company or any of its subsidiaries and does not hold any directorships in any public companies the securities of which are listed on any securities market in Hong Kong or overseas in the last three years.
 Save as disclosed above, Dr. Huang is not connected with any Directors, senior management, substantial shareholders or controlling shareholders of the Company.